 International Master Class

-International Master Class may be an opportunity to add a further global aspect to your education, expand your international network, connect with the business sector in the specific region and give your education a standout profile.
+International Master Class is an opportunity to add a further global aspect to your education, after completing your Master's degree at LUSEM.

 What is an International Master Class?

 An International Master Class is a highly competitive opportunity to go on an exchange semester after finishing your Master's studies at LUSEM.

 The courses you take on your exchange will not be included in your Master's degree certificate, but they will be transferred to Ladok and thereby show on your official transcript from Lund University.
 You will of course also get a transcript from your host university.

 Students from the following programmes may apply to participate in an International Master Class in the autumn semester of 2023:

 - MSc in Data Analytics and Business Economics

 - MSc in European and International Trade and Tax Law

 - MSc in International Marketing and Brand Management